Are you ready for some football … food?! Participate in all the fun football festivities with these vegan game-day appetizers and treats.

 Deliciously versatile, with just enough spice, our bite-sized pieces of cauliflower offer a tastier, healthier, and kinder experience than eating chicken wings.

-You should probably have at least one “healthy” option at your Super Bowl party.
-This recipe is just that, featuring Frito corn chips, avocado, black beans, and vegan chicken (we recommend Beyond Meat’s Feisty Buffalo Poppers).
+You should probably have at least one “healthy” option at your football party.
+This recipe is just that, featuring Frito corn chips, avocado, black beans, and vegan chicken (we recommend Beyond Meat’s Beyond Chicken Strips Southwest Style).

 Keepin’ It Kind hits one out of the ballpark (or kicks one straight through the uprights) with this pizza, smothered with buffalo cauliflower wings and vegan blue cheese spread.
 It’s a vegan masterpiece if you ask us.